 For families, the Deco Apartments offer lots of space and private bedrooms.
 At the H10 Catalunya Plaza and H10 Madison, rooms can accommodate up to four people.
 Or, as budget options, consider the Jam Hostel in Gràcia or Hostal Fernando in the Gothic Quarter.

 Do you have plans to visit Barcelona?
-If you have any questions, or want to share your experience, comment below!
+If you have any questions about where to stay in Barcelona, or if you want to share your experience, comment below!

 More Information for Your Trip to Barcelona:

-- Barcelona: 3 Days in Barcelona: The Perfect Itinerary for Your First Visit
+- BARCELONA: 3 Day Barcelona Itinerary for Your First Visit

 Planning a trip to Spain?
 Read all of our articles in our Spain Destination Guide.